School planning for curriculum implementation

 Developing IPM for curriculum implementation

-The purpose of implementation and progress monitoring is to ensure the successful implementation of the initiatives aligned to strategic directions within a school’s SIP.
-Curriculum reform will be a considerable focus for schools and activities should be embedded into SIP initiatives to support the achievement of improvement measures.
+The purpose of implementation and progress monitoring is to ensure the successful implementation of the initiatives aligned to strategic directions within a school’s SEP Curriculum reform will be a considerable focus for schools and activities should be embedded into SEP initiatives to support the achievement of improvement measures.
 Curriculum implementation planning support is available for each phase of curriculum implementation – Engage, Enact and Embed – to assist schools to plan, monitor and evaluate activities.

 The Curriculum implementation planning template (DOCX 198 KB) can further support this process.